Fedorovych uprising

-The Fedorovych uprising (Повстання Федоровича; Powstanie Fedorowicza) was a rebellion headed by Taras Fedorovych against the Polish–Lithuanian Commonwealth in 1630.
+The Fedorovych uprising (Повстання Федоровича; Powstanie Fedorowicza) was a Cossack uprising headed by Taras Fedorovych against the Polish–Lithuanian Commonwealth in 1630.

+Background

+The 1625 Treaty of Kurukove, also known as the Treaty of Lake Kurukowe, had been signed by Mykhailo Doroshenko, ending the Zhmaylo uprising.
+It granted amnesty to the participants (mostly unregistered Zaporizhian Cossacks who were veterans of the Battle of Khotyn (1621)), set the number of Registered Cossacks who would receive an annual salary from the Polish crown at 6,000, and granted the Registered Cossacks the right to elect their own hetman.
+The Cossacks were not allowed to establish diplomatic relations with other states, or to undertake military campaigns against the Ottomans.
+The remaining 40,000 unregistered Cossacks were dissatisfied with these conditions.

+Fedorovych was elected hetman of the unregistered Zaporizhian Cossacks several times (1629, 1630, 1632, 1634).

 Uprising

 In March 1630 Fedorovych became the leader of a Cossack and peasant revolt which became known as the Fedorovych Uprising.
-The 1625 Treaty of Kurukove, also known as the Treaty of Lake Kurukowe, had been signed by Doroshenko and restricted the number of registered Cossacks to only six thousand.
-Dissatisfied with these conditions the remaining forty thousand unregistered Cossacks joined the resistance.

 The uprising was ignited by the continually increasing enserfment and exploitation of the Ukrainian peasantry by mostly Polish szlachta (nobility) of the Polish–Lithuanian Commonwealth, or their polonized equivalents, as well as the imposition of Catholicism on the unwilling Ukrainians who had been traditionally Eastern Orthodox.

 About ten thousand rebels proceeded from the Zaporizhian Sich towards the upper Dnieper territories overrunning the Polish forces stationed there.
 The rebels captured and executed the Hetman of the registered Cossacks Hryhoriy Chorny for his pro-Polish stance and support of the Union of Brest.
 The rebels came to an agreement on their new leadership by nominating Fedorovych for the position of Hetman.

 Fedorovych addressed the Ukrainian commoners with several Universal acts and called upon everyone to join his uprising against the Polish usurpers.
 The turbulence spread over the nearby territories with many Cossacks and peasants rising against the local Polish nobles as well as wealthy Jewish landowners who, despite their limited involvement in the local power structure, were also resented.

 As clashes increased casualties rose on both sides.
 After victory at Korsun-Shevchenkivskyi over the Polish army sent against them the rebel Cossacks controlled a large territory that included Korsun, Kaniv and other cities making their main base at Pereiaslav.

 In response to their successes a large Polish army led by Stanisław Koniecpolski was sent to confront the Cossacks.
 The army, strengthened by German mercenary forces, was harassed by the rebels and in turn plundered and massacred Lysianka, Dymer and several other Ukrainian settlements It then crossed the Dnieper where they were met by the rebels, both front and rear, as more Ukrainians rose in what became an area-wide rebellion against the Poles.
 The skirmishes around Pereiaslav lasted three weeks until the indecisive battle at Pereiaslav.
 Koniecpolski laid siege to the Cossack stronghold but lacking the support of artillery and infantry he could not break its walls.
 The Cossacks were also lacking supplies and agreed to negotiations.